 - Usually areas subjected to repeated traffic loadings.

-- Insufficient bearing support due to poor quality base materials or saturated base with poor drainage.
+- Insufficient bearing support due to poor quality base materials or saturated base with poor road drainage.

 - Stiff or brittle asphalt mixes at cold temperatures.